coderalert0/investor-allocation/README.md

 7. A post-mortem meeting should be held internally to share what caused the issue(s) and how to be better prepared in the future.

 ### Squeezed down
-> An angry investor sent us a note about how they keep getting squeezed down to $25K per deal even though their requested amount is $100K.
-Underneath the hood, this was because there's limited allocation (low supply) and a high volume of investors looking to invest (high demand).
-How should we communicate this to an investor in a way that minimizes the damage to our relationship with the investor?
->
-> In addition, can you think of a better way we could change the proration basis logic so that this could potentially happen less often?

 I would start by acknowledging the customers frustration.
 The customer may be unaware of the business logic behind the allocations, so I would proceed to explain to them how things work under the hood.
 I would explain to them that to ensure fairness on the platform we use the historical average investment amount as the basis for proration.
 I would also communicate to them that we will take their feedback into account in an effort to improve customer experience in the future

 1. Instead of relying solely on historical averages, we could introduce a hybrid proration model that takes into account both the historical averages and the real-time demand (i.e., requested amounts).
 This would ensure that investors’ actual preferences in a specific deal are factored into the proration alongside their typical investment behavior.
 The proration formula could dynamically weight these two factors